 The winner of a Whiting Creative Nonfiction Grant, The Cost of Free Land has won a Will Rogers Award, and was a finalist for the Great Plains Book Prize, the High Plains Book Award, and was shortlisted for Stanford’s William Saroyan International Prize for Writing.
 Rebecca lives in Portland, Ore. with her family.

 F. K. Clementi is a writer, public intellectual, and a professor of English and Jewish Studies at the University of South Carolina.
-She is the author of Holocaust Mothers and Daughters: Family, History, and Trauma.
+She is the author of Holocaust Mothers and Daughters: Family, History, and Trauma and the 2024 memoir South of My Dreams: Finding My American Home.

 Debórah Dwork is the Director of the Center for the Study of the Holocaust, Genocide, and Crimes Against Humanity at the Graduate Center – City University of New York.
 Pathbreaking in her early oral recording of Holocaust child survivors, Dwork weaves their narratives into the history she writes.
 Her award-winning books include Children With A Star; Flight from the Reich; Auschwitz; and Holocaust.
 Her most recent work, Saints and Liars: The Story of Americans Who Saved Refugees from the Nazis, will be published by W.W.
 Norton in January 2025.
 Prof. Dwork is also a leading authority on university education in this field: she envisioned and actualized the first doctoral program anywhere in the world specifically in Holocaust History and Genocide Studies.